jaswanth0211/Pizza-Sales-Report/README.md

 Size-wise Performance: Compares the performance of various pizza sizes to identify customer preferences.

 # Tools & Technologies
+Power BI – Data visualization & dashboard creation

-SQL – Data extraction, transformation, and analysis
+SQL – Data extraction and transformation
+Excel (.xlsx) – Dataset source file

-Power BI – Dashboard creation and visualization
+Power Query Editor – Data cleaning and preprocessing

 # Getting Started
 1. Data Analysis using SQL

-All SQL queries used for cleaning and analyzing the pizza sales data are included in the file:
+All SQL queries used for cleaning and analyzing the pizza sales data are included in the file: pizza_sales_analysis.sql
-📄 pizza_sales_analysis.sql

 The queries perform operations like: